Skip to main content

 Information about Taiwan Provincial Highway 8, also known as the Central Cross-Island Highway.

-For the latest road construction info, please contact or consult the website of The Eastern Region Branch Office Highway Bureau, MOTC.
+For the latest highway information, please contact the Taroko Maintenance Division office of The Eastern Region Branch Office Highway Bureau, MOTC.

 Info Posted by Taroko National Park Headquarters